 In the light of such a rich history, it is surprising that glamping was only revived some 15 years ago.
 No-one knows for sure who actually came up with the idea.
 However, glamping sites are now everywhere to be seen, from Lapland to Antarctica, from the mountains of Peru to the steppes of Mongolia, from tropical islands to the world’s most famous national parks.

 In the recent years, over a hundred new glamping sites have opened in Europe alone.
-The world’s best-known and renowned sites are:
+The world’s best-known and renowned places to go glamping are:

-Now let’s find out more how Russia’s first (and only) dome glamping site actually works.
+Now let’s find out more how Russia’s first dome glamping site actually works.
 The Kola-based site opened in August 2018.
 It was founded by the nonprofit organization named Mamont, which itself was founded by the renowned polar explorer, scientist, and philanthropist Frederick Paulsen.
 The Mamont Foundation supports Arctic research and organizes events to popularize remote Northern areas all over the world with tourists and travelers.
-Last year, RussiaDiscovery became a tour partner under the project; this year, we are expanding the glamping site and organizing tours for everyone.
+Last year, RussiaDiscovery became a tour partner under the project; this year, we are expanding the glamping site and organizing tours for everyone — so anyone wishing can learn how to go glamping.

 The location choice is not incidental, as Kola is rightly deemed one of the most strikingly beautiful yet easily reachable Russian arctic area.
 It is just a stone’s throw away from Moscow and St Petersburg.
 However, lack of tourist infrastructure, especially in areas remote from human settlements, is something people are scared of.
 Spending nights in tents outdoors in a harsh, cold climate of the North is something only experienced explorers or polar workers could enjoy.
 However, glamping will change it all.